 Gets immediately to the point

 Appears on good quality paper, if send by snail mail, but most want these sent by email these days

 Is upbeat in tone and style

 Another Important Point is finding the RIGHT EDITOR for your book.

 One of the most important tasks in getting your book published is to find an editor who’s going to get behind your book.

-A good editor helpsyour book and you make it to the publishing world.
+A good editor will help your book to make it to the publishing world or even if you self-publish your work must still be edited.
 To find an editor who’s a good fit, try these tips: